tosmi-ansible/ansible-pipeline-demo/README.md

 The basic idea is to implement the following developer workflow

-1. Developer checks out git repository with automation code
-2. Developer creates feature branch in automation code repository
-3. Developer modifies / extends automation code
-4. Developer commits automation code changes and pushes to Gitea
-5. Push triggers a pipeline run that verifies changes with _ansible-lint_
-6. If verification is ok, developer can open pull request do *DEV* branch
+.
+Developer checks out git repository with automation code .
+Developer creates feature branch in automation code repository .
+Developer pushes feature branch to central repository .
+Push trigger creates a separate feature environment in Automation Controller for testing the feature branch .
+Developer modifies / extends automation code
+.
+Developer commits automation code changes and pushes feature branch to Gitea .
+Push triggers a pipeline run that verifies changes with _ansible-lint_ .
+Code can also be test by trigging the feature branch environment in Automation Controller .
+If verification is ok, developer can open pull request to *DEV* branch .
+If request is merged, Developer can delete feature branch .
+Feature environment in Controller gets removed
-7. Push to *DEV* branch triggers a pipeline that executes a Automation Controller Job Template that executes the code in the *DEV* branch on test servers
+.
+Push to *DEV* branch triggers a pipeline that executes a Automation Controller Job Template that executes the code in the *DEV* branch on test servers
-8. If Job Template execution did *NOT* produce any errors code is automatically merged into the *PROD* branch.
+.
+If Job Template execution did *NOT* produce any errors code is automatically merged into the *PROD* branch.

 This is just a very simple implementation of a possible pipeline but we think it demonstrates the basic building blocks required.

+What is a feature branch environment in Automation Controller?

+This basically means that we create a separate Project in Automation Controller that points to the git repository with the feature branch.
+Furthermore we also create a new Job Template that executes code in the feature branch on a number of selected hosts.

 ### Creating a new feature